maggieyam/Pintellect/README.md

   * Click Done after you edited personal info.
   * To view the updated profile, click the icon with user's initial.

-### Follows
-* To follow or unfollow a user:
-   * Click on the pin you are interested in.
-On that pin's show page, click the "follow" button to follow and click "following" to unfollow.

 * Coming: